Svehla/openapi-typed-express/readme.md

 swagger-typed-express-docs keep you simple document your endpoints with just one single source of truth which

-- Generate Swagger API documentation
+- **Generate Swagger API documentation**
-- Compile time validations - Infer Typescript static types out of the box
+- **Compile time validations - Infer Typescript static types out of the box**
-- Runtime validate each of your HTTP request with user-friendly error messages
+- **Runtime validate each of your HTTP request with user-friendly error messages**

-to do that there is just simple high-order-function API.
+To do that there is just a simple high-order-function API.
-So you just simply wrap your endpoint with the apiDoc() function and initialize project via `initApiDocs()`
+So you can just simply wrap your endpoint with the `apiDoc(...)` and initialize project via `initApiDocs()`

 ## Example usage